Adi-df/complex-numworks/README.md

 (Trying to be) Fast (And failing to...)
 Working (Kind of...)

+( PS from Juicey : Don't say its terrible, i looked at your code, its really good, keep the good work and dont so harsh about yourself (: )

 ## How to install
-Use the [Numwroks online uploader](https://my.numworks.com/apps) with the complex-numworks.nwa in the build directory.
+Get the main NWA file from [The latest update](https://github.com/Adi-df/complex-numworks/releases/latest) Use the [Numworks online uploader](https://my.numworks.com/apps) with the complex-numworks.nwa in the build directory.

 ## How to use
 By default, values from -10-10i to 10+10i are plotted